zkxs/cuniq/PERFORMANCE.md

   the implementation.
 - Large data structures (e.g. the HashMap) are intentionally leaked to have the OS perform cleanup instead of letting Rust call destructors.
+- [HashTable](https://docs.rs/hashbrown/0.14.5/hashbrown/struct.HashTable.html) is used to further reduce HashMap overhead in the mode (`--mode=near-exact`) where only hashes are stored.
+- [HyperLogLog](https://en.wikipedia.org/wiki/HyperLogLog) is used in the statistical estimate mode (`--mode=estimate`).
+  HyperLogLog tends to be extremely fast, as the bounded memory it uses is small enough to live *entirely* within CPU cache on modern CPUs meaning not only does it not have expensive allocations, but often it doesn't even need to read main memory.

 # Benchmarking